 Black Panther Vol.4 by Reginald Hudlin (2005-2008)

-In 2005, Marvel began publishing a new Black Panther series, written this time by Reginald Hudlin.
+In 2005, Marvel began publishing new Black Panther comics, written this time by Reginald Hudlin.
 Like most Marvel superheroes, T’Challa had to deal with some massive events, though their impact stayed limited for him.
 More important is his relationship with Ororo Munroe, aka Storm from the X-Men, as the couple gets married in this run.

 - Storm

 Collects Storm #1-6.
-Published in 2006, this story written by Eric Jerome Dickey serves as a sort of prelude for the wedding, telling us how the two met. - Black Panther by Reginald Hudlin: The Complete Collection Vol. 1
+Published in 2006, this story, written by Eric Jerome Dickey, serves as a sort of prelude for the wedding, telling us how the two met. - Black Panther by Reginald Hudlin: The Complete Collection Vol. 1

-Collects Black Panther (vol. 4) #1–18, X-Men (vol. 2) #175–176- Shuri made her debut in BP #2.
+Collects Black Panther (vol. 4) #1–18, X-Men (vol. 2) #175–176.
+Shuri made her debut in BP #2. - Black Panther by Reginald Hudlin: The Complete Collection Vol. 2

 Collects Black Panther (vol. 4) #19–34, Annual #1- Issues 19-25 are part of Civil War, though there is no need to read the event as Black Panther is relatively peripheral.